shadowc/jsfusion/docs/02_Components.md

 ## Multiple Parents

-If the component has many parent components (as many components can have access to a single HTML element), you can use the special property `parents` which is a collection of components that you can access by the component names:
+If the component has many parent components (as many components can be instantiated in the same HTML element), you can use the special property `parents` which is a collection of components that you can access by the component names:

-`JavaScript`
 ```javascript
 // count.js
 export default class extends Component {